Capitol Hill Occupied Protest: June 20

 During the early morning of June 20, two people were shot in separate incidents at the edge of the protest zone.
-It was unclear if the shootings were connected to the protests.
-According to Carmen Best, police officers had wanted to reach the scene quicker but were prevented by protesters; however, an analysis by KUOW based on 911 transcripts, video recordings, and eyewitness testimony suggested that miscommunication between the SPD and the Seattle Fire Department slowed the emergency response.
+The first victim died of his wounds.
+It was initially unclear if the shootings were connected to the protests.
+In both cases, volunteer medics from the protest zone provided first aid while 911 calls were made, but when ambulances did not arrive, the medics drove the victims to the hospital themselves.